jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.069.png)
 ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.070.png)

 An access connector stands for a potential connection and should look like the potential connection.
-In the pictures above, the connector does not look like the actual connection, so the notation may need to change in the future.
+In the pictures above, the connector might not look like the actual connection, so the notation may need to change in the future.
 A potential connection is usually expressed as a loose end, so the potential system command call should also be expressed as a loose end somehow, so perhaps the following notation for access controlling a system command might be better:

 ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.071.png)